This1sRayze/Helpful-Bot/README.md

 # Terminal Notes App

 A simple terminal-based note-taking application written in Python.
 It supports multiple users, note creation, viewing, and persistent storage to a local file.

 ## Features

 - Create and store notes with timestamps
 - Multi-user support with user-specific access to notes
 - View individual notes or all your notes
 - Notes are saved in a text file and reloaded on startup
 - User-friendly colored CLI output

 ## Requirements

 - Python 3.10+
-- requirements.txt
-Install requirements.txt with pip if needed:
+- Install requirements.txt with pip:
 ```bash
 pip install requirements.txt
 ```

 ## Getting Started